 The Shape value, modified with the Multi Engine’s Shape knob, works in many ways.
 It generally defines the strength, the size or the threshold of the wave shaping techniques.
 Please check each mode’s description for more information.

-It is also possible to automate the change of the Shape parameter by using the Prologue’s LFO.
+It is also possible to automate the change of the Shape parameter by using the synth’s LFO.
 Enable All or Multi as the LFO Target OSC via the Edit button then Button 5.
 It is also possible to use Blinds’ own LFO feature to automatically change the Shape parameter.

 There are also six Multi Engine dedicated parameters, accessible via the Edit button then Button 7.